chillcicada/nixos-config/README.md

 > Hint: this repo contains my hardware configuration, you shouldn't directly use the config to build your system.

 Run `just --list` to see all reciipes.
+Below are some miscellaneous notes.

+---

 ## Proxy